ionic-team/capacitor/core/system-bars.md

 Due to a [bug](https://issues.chromium.org/issues/40699457) in some older versions of Android WebView (< 140), correct safe area values are not available via the `safe-area-inset-x` CSS `env` variables.
 This plugin has two ways to workaround this.
 To control this behavior, use the `insetsHandling` configuration setting.

-You should also consider calling `EdgeToEdge.enable(this);` inside your application's `BridgeActivity.onCreate` if `insetsHandling` is not set to `disable`.
-Starting in Capacitor 9, `insetsHandling` will default to `native` and this will be called for you.

 ## Example

 ```typescript